 When you receive a K2 Media Client from the factory, it has a loop-back adapter installed.
 This is true for all storage types.
-Use the following procedure to restore the loop-back adapter:
+Use the following procedure to restore the loop-back adapter, if it is not already installed: